WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

 2021-07-05T15.31.12.688Z
 ```

-> 🗒️ kedro sets the version at the timestamp that the session is started.
+> 🗒️ kedro sets the version at the timestamp that the session starts.
 All
 > datasets created within the same run will have the same version.

-## stack on a incremental dataset
+## stack on an incremental dataset

-This is where things get interesting, kedro comes with an incremental dataset
+This is where things get interesting.
+Kedro comes with an incremental dataset
 that will load all of the files from a particular directory into a dictionary
-wher the keys are the filename that was loaded.
+where the keys are the filename of the dataset.
 To load up all datasets into
 this dictionary all we need to do is add a new catalog entry that is a  `type:
 PartitionedDataSet`, with a `path` pointing to the same place as the original,
 and a `dataset` type the same as the original.